davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ### Design systems and Atomic Design
 During the design phase I had many constructive conversations with the designer, including prototyping some ideas to help decide on an overall approach to various design aspects.
 He decided we needed a design system in order to retain both flexibility and design coherence for not only what we were building now, but what we might want to build in the future.

 Building a design system requires a modular, hierarchical approach, and this approach is well supported by using a pattern library.
-Brad Frost's [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) concept was a natural fit with the designer's way of thinking about the new design, and so it was that we chose the atomic design as the mental model for our new site design approach.
+Brad Frost's [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) concept was a natural fit with the designer's way of thinking about the new design, and so we chose atomic design as the mental model for our new site design approach.

-Atomic Design considers reusable, composable design patterns in a heirarchy described in terms of `atoms`, `molecules`, and `organisms`.
+Atomic Design considers reusable, composable design patterns in a hierarchy described in terms of `atoms`, `molecules`, and `organisms`.
 An `atom` is the smallest unit of the design system, for example a button or a link.
 A more complex `molecule` pattern may be composed by assembling a collection of `atom`-level patterns, for example a teaser within a listing.
 An `organism` is more complex again, and may comprise a number of included `atoms` and `molecules`.
 We discovered that it's not really worth trying to impose a strict hierarchy to distinguish `molecules` from `organisms`.
 It's okay for `molecules` to contain other `molecules` as well as `atoms`, and for `organisms` to contain `organisms` as well as lower-order patterns.
-With only 3 hierarchy levels to play with, we found we got most benefit from such a pragmatic interpretation of the atomic design hierarchy.
+With only 3 hierarchy levels to play with, we found we got most benefit from a pragmatic interpretation of the atomic design hierarchy.

 Having decided on atomic design, we chose [PatternLab](http://patternlab.io/) as the natural tool to deliver it.
 PatternLab uses [mustache templating](http://mustache.github.io/) and provides a web interface to display the patterns next to the markup that defines them, along with any optional annotations you may wish to supply.
-Since we started the project, other pattern library candidates have appeared that may have served just as well, for example [Fractal](https://fractal.build/), but they just weren't available back then; PatternLab was the the best available tool at the time, and it has served us well.
+Since we started the project, other pattern library candidates have appeared that may have served just as well, for example [Fractal](https://fractal.build/), but they weren't available then; PatternLab was the the best available tool at the time, and it has served us well.

 ### Principles
-Before starting work, we agreed a set of principles that would guide our approach to decision making along the way.
+Before starting work, we agreed a set of principles that would guide our approach to decision-making along the way.

 #### Don't lock out the readers
 {:.no_toc}